code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/promote/morestats.md

 - [Twice as many Americans](http://ecs.force.com/studies/rstempg?id=a0r0g000009TLfB) use computing in their jobs than previously reported, and half of those are in non-STEM fields.
 Outside of STEM fields, 40% of those doing complex computing work are women.
 - A quarter of all jobs are now "highly digitalized" and they're the highest paying quartile of jobs (up from 5% of jobs in 2002), according to a [Brookings report](https://www.brookings.edu/research/digitalization-and-the-american-workforce/).
 - Computer science skills are [increasingly valued] (https://blogs.oracle.com/certification/five-job-categories-increasingly-requiring-computer-science-skills) in marketing and design jobs.
+- A survey from Microsoft Education and YouGov found that [half of parents believed coding and computer programming to be the most beneficial subject](https://educationblog.microsoft.com/en-us/2018/08/new-survey-what-parents-think-about-technology-in-the-classroom) to their child's future employability.

 ### Jobs in computing